 What Is a Nonprofit Balance Sheet?

-A nonprofit balance sheet is technically known as a statement of financial position.
-It provides a detailed overview of a nonprofit’s financial health at a specific moment in time, often the last day of a month, fiscal quarter or year.
-It outlines three primary areas: the organization’s assets (such as cash, investments, property and equipment), liabilities (such as payroll, loans and other expenses) and net assets (the value of its assets minus its liabilities, which would be called owner’s equity on a for-profit balance sheet).
+A nonprofit balance sheet is technically known as its statement of financial position.
+It provides a detailed overview of a nonprofit’s financial health at a specific moment in time, often the last day of a month, fiscal quarter, or year.
+It covers three primary areas: the organization’s assets, such as cash, investments, property, and equipment; liabilities, such as payroll, loans, and other expenses; and net assets, that is, the value of its assets minus its liabilities, which would be called owner’s equity on a for-profit balance sheet.

-Balance sheets serve several basic nonprofit accounting purposes.
-In addition to providing important information about a nonprofit’s financial stability, a nonprofit balance sheet can, for example, be analyzed to reveal insights about a nonprofit organization’s liquidity and working capital.
+Balance sheets serve several nonprofit accounting purposes.
+In addition to providing important information about an organization’s financial stability, a nonprofit balance sheet can, for example, be analyzed to reveal insights about a nonprofit organization’s liquidity and working capital.
 Nonprofit balance sheets also aid in the auditing process.
-While the Internal Revenue Service (IRS) doesn’t audit nonprofits, federal and state agencies can, depending on a nonprofit’s size and spending.
-In particular, large nonprofits’ financial statements often are independently audited to enhance their credibility to donors and other stakeholders.
-Lastly, nonprofits use their balance sheets for tax filing purposes and to apply for tax-exempt status.
+While nonprofits typically undergo standard financial audits to satisfy state agencies or grant requirements, they are also subject to audits by the Internal Revenue Service (IRS) to maintain their tax-exempt status.

 A nonprofit balance sheet provides details about a nonprofit organization’s ability to support operations in the short and long terms.